-Here is a list of 5 best herbs that are skin moisturizing and works well to heal most skin disorders.
-There are also additional notes for you to follow with each herb.
+Here is a list of 5 best herbs that moisturize dry skin and even heal most skin disorders.

 Chamomile is a very soothing herb, an excellent emollient and heals inflamed skin, burns, wounds, rashes, acne, stings, bruises and sores.
 Topical application and ingestion in the form of tea can both be beneficial.

 According to the Encyclopedia of Natural Medicine, chamomile’s flavonoids and essential oils have a significant anti-inflammatory and anti-allergy activity, and can also help in the treatment of skin conditions such as psoriasis.
 According to a study by L. Bauman published in the Journal of Drugs in Dermatology in 2007, chamomile can improve the texture and elasticity of the skin, as well as reducing signs of photoaging.

 Great For: Use chamomile tea as a face wash, foot soak or as a conditioner to highlight blonde hair.